 The Elite Treats Chicken Chips Recall 2026 was announced following routine safety testing that identified potential Salmonella contamination in certain batches.

 Salmonella is a harmful bacteria that can cause infection in both animals and humans.
 Because dog treats are handled frequently and often stored in household kitchens, the risk extends beyond pets.
+Elite Treats is not the only brand flagged for salmonella this year — our full salmonella recall report for 2026 documents every treat brand currently under investigation.

 Authorities advised consumers to:

-Stop feeding the product immediately
+- Stop feeding the product immediately

-Dispose of affected packages safely
+- Dispose of affected packages safely

-Wash hands thoroughly after handling
+- Wash hands thoroughly after handling

 The recall aims to prevent further exposure while investigations continue.